Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/4-Quest_for_Infrastructure_slides.md

 They are the technicians that keep the infra running.

+They are the technicians that keep the infra running.

 They don't have any particular morals, certainly not the same ones you have.

-They can be evil.

 Notes: